thealphadollar/set_proxy/README.md

 # support

-For any quries, please raise an issue or contant github@thealphadollar.
+For any queries, please raise an issue or contact github@thealphadollar.